cyco130/cyco130/README.md

 I'm still working on, from time to time:

 - [Sfotty Pie](https://github.com/cyco130/sfotty-pie), a set of 6502 tools.
-Currently just a command-line emulator.
+Currently just a simple emulator ([good enough to run Atari BASIC](https://sfotty.cyco130.com)).
 A cross-assembler is also in the works.

 ### Other dev stuff